mathieu-bonhommeau/agenda-vtt/README.md

 For launch the project :

-1 - `yarn` for install dependencies
+1 - `npm` for install dependencies

 2 - `cp env.template .env` copy .env file